North Carolina man buys 150 old phones and shares the main takeaway that shocked him

 by Claire Reid

-A man bought 150 old phones and has issued a warning after noticing one worryingly common trend on many of the old handsets.
+A man who bought 150 old phones is issuing a warning after noticing one worryingly common trend on many of the old handsets.

 Selling your old phone is a great way to make a bit of extra cash and a much more sustainable option than simply chucking it in the bin.